turingschool-examples/fire-ice/README.md

 If you've looked at the house objects coming in, you might have noticed the `swornMembers` array.
 This is an array of URL endpoints to hit.
 You'll need to make a `GET` request to `http://localhost:3001/api/v1/character/:id` to retrieve the desired sworn member (The `/character/:id` endpoint will grab that data for you and respond with the house sworn house member).
 You will also need to send the id of the sworn member in place of :id.

 This data should not be fetched until the user clicks on the card.
-The sworn members should be held in the store, not in React state.
+You can implement this however you like.
 Also, you shouldn't need to make extra fetch calls, so once you've fetched the sworn members for a house once, you shouldn't need to do that again.